 Following the opening sentence, the introductory paragraph should solidify your topic and your approach, setting the mood and tone for the remainder of the essay.
-Save the actual story for the body paragraphs.
-Use your introduction to build suspense, interest your reader, and establish an overview or preview of your writing.
+Please remember, however, that the introduction isn't the place to begin your actual story; that's the task of the body paragraphs.

-Finally, aside from an interesting beginning, keep in mind that your essay needs to have a strong thesis statement, one that will be supported by the essay as a whole.
-Your thesis statement declares the main idea of the entire paper.
-It's concise, summarizes your point in one clear sentence, and states the reason you're telling a particular story.
-It must be present not only to help grab the readers' attention, but also to inform the readers of the approach you're taking on a particular topic in your essay.
+Finally, aside from an interesting beginning, keep in mind that your essay needs to have a strong thesis statement, one which will be supported by the essay as a whole.
+Your thesis statement is simply the main point of your essay, the reason you're telling this particular story.
+It must be present not only to help grasp the readers' attention, but also to inform the readers of the approach you're taking on a particular topic in your essay.